la-nacion-del-fuego/Radiacion-en-la-Piel/README.md

    > python3 ./rte.py

 ## Introduction
 In this modeling and simulation project we will work with radiation and the theory of radiative transport, this research was developed mainly by the physicist-mathematician Subrahmanyan Chandrasekhar of Indian origin.
-We with that theory will simulate a ray of radiation that travels and makes contact with the skin specifically the heel of a human foot, the energy of said ray will be lost to be absorbed but also that same energy will be distributed by dispersion.
+We with that theory will simulate a ray of radiation that travels and makes contact with the skin of various parts of the human body , the energy of said ray will be lost to be absorbed but also that same energy will be distributed by dispersion.

 ## Abstract
 In this project we focus especially on the radiative transfer equation, which tells us that a traveling radiation beam will lose energy by absorption, will gain energy by emission and redistribute energy by dispersion.

-Our idea used in this project is to use this equation to display the absorption coefficient whose skin exposed to a beam of sunlight.

 Our idea used in this project is to use this equation to visualize the absorption coefficient that the skin has exposed to a ray of solar radiation.